 Sales and Marketing

 Microsoft sells its products and services online and through OEMs, distributors, and resellers.
-The company does spend some money promoting its products and services -- it reported advertising expenses of around $2.6 billion in fiscal 2013 and about $1.6 billion in fiscal 2012.
+The company does spend some money promoting its products and services -- it reported advertising expenses of around $1.9 billion in 2015 (ended June), a bit of a reduction from $2.3 billion in 2014 and $2.6 billion in 2013.

 Mergers and Acquisitions